MusicDataset/md_homepage/content/musics/s/StandchenS.558NO.9"Horchhorch!DieLerch"(1)-Franz Schubert _ Franz Liszt.md

 ---
-title: Franz Schubert _ Franz Liszt - Standchen S. 558 NO. 9 "Horch horch!
+title: Standchen S. 558 NO. 9 "Horch horch!
 Die Lerch" (1)
 description: This is the description for Standchen S. 558 NO. 9 "Horch horch!
 Die Lerch" by Franz Schubert _ Franz Liszt
 composers: [Franz Schubert _ Franz Liszt]
 periods: [Romantic]